hay/facetool/README.md

   -fa FEATHER, --feather FEATHER
-                        Softness of edges on a swapped face -kt, --keep-temp      Keep temporary files (used with video swapping -pp PREDICTOR_PATH, --predictor-path PREDICTOR_PATH -s, --swap            Swap input and target
+                        Softness of edges on a swapped face -kt, --keep-temp      Keep temporary files (used with video swapping --no-eyesbrows
+  --no-nosemouth
+  -pp PREDICTOR_PATH, --predictor-path PREDICTOR_PATH
+  --profile             Show profiler information
+  -s, --swap            Swap input and target
   -v, --verbose         Show debug information
   -vv, --extra-verbose  Show debug information AND raise / abort on exceptions
 ```

+## Limitations
+* Face swapping is limited to one face.
+* More advanced swapping methods like 'deepfake' are not supported.
+* Even though you could use the library in your own scripts (instead of using the command line utility), this isn't very well supported yet.
+* No multithreading / processor support.
+* No face recognition support.

+## Testing
+`facetool` doesn't have a proper test suite yet, but you could try running `test-all.sh` in the `test` directory to try a couple of common examples.

 ## Credits
 Written by [Hay Kranen](https://www.haykranen.nl).

+This utility is built around well-known libraries like `dlib`, `face_recognition` and `opencv`.

 ### Faceswapping
 Faceswapping algorithm by [Matthew Earl](http://matthewearl.github.io/2015/07/28/switching-eds-with-python/), licensed under the MIT license.